An adventure-lover’s playground in the heart of a World Heritage Site

 Nuweberg to Boesmanskloof Hut (Orchard route): 14km, 4-5 hours (moderate).
 Please note that hikers will not be allowed to start hiking this route later than 12:00 noon, in order to ensure that they are finished safely before night fall.

-The Boland Hiking Trail winds through the Hottentots Holland Nature Reserve.
+The overnight hiking trail winds through the Hottentots Holland Nature Reserve.
 The trail has two overnight sites, one with two huts and another with one hut.
-Hikers can choose various routes, varying between one and three days.
-Ensure that your route choice starts and ends at the Nuweberg offices.
+All trails start and end at the parking area next to the offices.
 Hikers should be fit, experienced and well-equipped for extreme weather.
 The route may close temporarily in extreme weather conditions.
 Please note that fires and braais are allowed only in demarcated sites.